-If you turn on the furnace and the air conditioner blower starts running, along with the furnace, the fan setting on the thermostat needs to be changed to AUTO.
+If you turn on the furnace and the air conditioner blower starts running, along with the furnace, the fan setting on the KIB Touchscreen or phone app needs to be changed to AUTO.
 If set on HIGH or LOW, the fan will run continuously any time the thermostat calls for either heating or cooling.